Design Principle

 Factory Pattern

-Learn the Factory pattern: create objects without specifying the exact class.
-Understand Factory Method and Abstract Factory patterns with examples.
+Learn the Factory pattern: create objects without specifying exact classes.
+Master Factory Method and Abstract Factory patterns with practical examples.

 What is the Factory Pattern?